-The 8 Best Email Marketing Automation Software Tools in 2021
+8 Best Email Marketing Software For SaaS Companies in 2021

 Our first list contained 6 well-known Email Marketing Automation Tools.
 We then discovered that 2 Email Marketing software packages (MailJet and SendInBlue) had also added “Automation” features.